Family Diarrhea Cases

-A mother of 4 children called me the other day.
-After returning from a trip, 3 out of 4 children are stricken by diarrhea with vomiting.
-These symptoms occur during the night so the parents can’t sleep and laundry is piling up and the house reeks of vomit.
-First the mother took all four children to the hospital to have their stool examined for vermin.
-Nothing was found so the mom had no choice but to drag out her homeopathy books and look for a remedy.
+The mother called me in Tokyo after returning from a trip to South East Asia, because 3 out of 4 children were stricken by diarrhea with vomiting.
+These symptoms occurred during the night so the parents could not sleep and laundry is piling up.
+The house reeked of vomit.
+First, the mother took all four children to the hospital to have their stool examined for vermin.
+Nothing was found, so the mom had no choice but to drag out her homeopathy books and look for a remedy.
 (She could have also called me, but I was out then.)

-In the past, this mother had studies with me: a 6 hour emergency medicine class and about 4 hours of tutoring.
+In the past, this mother had studies with me: a 6-hour emergency medicine class and about 4 hours of private tutoring.
 With so little training, numerous times she found the correct remedy for her children.

-So on the third day, she found a remedy that decreased the frequency of diarrhea.
-I sighed, if she had looked for the remedy in the beginning, from the first day her life would have been much better.
+On the third day, she found a remedy that decreased the frequency of diarrhea.
+Excellent work for a beginning student, but if she had looked for the remedy in the beginning, from the first day her life would have been much better.
+I made the same mistake when I began.

-I wondered why she was not giving the remedy that she had found during the day.
-It turned out that she wanted to stop the diarrhea so she gave the remedy when only at night when the children had diarrhea.
-But they are pale during the day and not able to play.
-So they are sick day and night.
-The remedy is not for only the diarrhea.
-It is for the child whose worst symptom is diarrhea.
-During the day, the children want to defecate and vomit, but they cannot.
-That was a symptom that I used to find the remedy.
+I asked her why she was not giving the remedy that she had found during the day.
+It turned out that she wanted to stop the diarrhea, so she gave the remedy when only at night when the children had diarrhea.
+But they were pale during the day and not able to play.
+So they actually they were sick day and night.
+The remedy was not for only the diarrhea.
+Diarrhea was only the worst symptom of the illness.
+During the day, the children want to defecate and vomit, but they could not.
+That peculiar symptom was key to finding their curative remedy.
 From the mother’s point of view, the diarrhea was the most troublesome symptom.
 Other symptoms were similar to the symptoms of an ordinary cold or flu.
+Actually, these other symptoms were important.

 I also have some regrets.
 In my acute care class, I told her that for a mild cold, don’t use remedies.
 Obviously, continuous diarrhea and vomiting is much worse than a mild cold.
-I should have more quickly seen the mother’s misunderstanding.
+I should have predicted the mother’s misunderstanding.
 I have to admit that this is the way that both mothers and homeopaths learn to manage cases,

 However, in an acute case of diarrhea, there is no problem in repeating the remedy.
 If the remedy does not bring the expected results, we change the remedy.
-If the symptoms change, then we change the remedy to match the new symptoms.
+If the symptoms change or get worse, then we change the remedy to match the new symptoms.
+If the condition improves, we continue the remedy.
+The logic is straightforward.

-In the end, this mother worked with me and she was able to cure 2 of her children with no medications.
+In the end, this mother worked with me and she was able to cure 2 of her children only with homeopathy.
 The remedy that worked for the other children did not work for her daughter.
 Talking on the phone, she gave me a detailed report of her daughter’s symptoms.
-They were different from her sons.
+They were different from her sons' symptoms.
 The daughter improved and then her symptoms changed.
 So she called again and I suggested another remedy.
 For the boys who were still suffering from one bout of diarrhea in the evening, she repeated the remedy that she had chosen herself.
 She did this during the day when the children were not suffering from diarrhea yet.

 The older boy was still having loose stools.
 I used the complement of his constitutional remedy.
 That is, the similar remedy.
 The constitutional remedy did not have diarrhea as its main component.
 I looked up “follows well after” in The Complete Repertory.
 One of those remedies was very close to the boy’s personality, it had his main symptoms from past problems and diarrhea was a keynote.
 It worked immediately.